david-callender/FoodFinder/README.md

 ### Getting started

--   Install bun
+-   Install bun.
--   Run `bun install` to install all required packages
+-   Run `bun install` to install all required packages.
--   Run `bun pm trust --all` to trust installed packages
+-   Run `bun pm trust --all` to trust installed packages.
--   Run `bun dev` to start the dev server
+-   Run `bun dev` to start the dev server.

+### Before you push

+-   Run `bun lint` to lint your code for common issues.
+-   Run `bun format` to format your code.